Melindrea/smaty.se-content/pages/characters.md

 pageTitle: Among living and dead
 title: Characters of Småty
 hasSubmenu: true
-excerpt: "Introduction to characters that build up the present and past of the Småty series."
+excerpt: "Meet the ancient and contemporary characters who's actions, successes and losses forms the story's heart, along with ups and downs."
 ---

 When making characters, the key thing is to make them come to live.
 If you